samcarrington/code-style/README.md

 # folk-style

-> A house style guide for AnalogFolk London
+An opinionated but simple style guide for technical projects authored at AnalogFolk London.

 ## Build Setup